stevenvelozo/manyfest/README.md

 ```

 For any elements that haven't defined a Hash, the Address is used.
 This allows code to gracefully fall back.

+## Hash Translation Tables

+Sometimes we want to reuse the structure of a schema, but look up values by hash using translations.

 ## Programmatically Defining a Schema